 Aperitivo – Happy Hour

 In summer the sunset coincides graciously with the aperitivo hour (6.30 pm onwards).
 On the main street connecting the railway station with St Mark’s Square there are countless bars, but all are packed with tourists, overpriced and lacking atmosphere.
+Just like in Rome, there are several tours to join that focus on food and drinks for your evenings in Venice (I joined a Rome Food Tour during my trip there!).
 Below are three of the best aperitivo locations in Venice.

 Fondamenta Della Misericordia

 To have an aperitivo at a reasonable price with great snacks amongst students and locals make your way to the Fondamenta Della Misericordia.
 This long canal-side street is lined with ‘bacari’, the traditional bars of Venice.
 Their interiors are dark, wooden and generally pretty tiny, so the crowd spills out onto the wide pavement outside, resting their drinks on windowsills.

 One of the highlights of the street is Paradiso Perduto.
 A classic dark wooden interior and a bar piled high with a mouth-watering range of Cicchetti (little pieces of bread with toppings or other little snacks, also known as the Italian tapas) particularly featuring fried seafood.
 Order a plate of freshly fried prawns, baccalà (a Venetian specialty) and calamari with your prosecco or spritz and then settle down beside the canal on the sun-warmed stones.

 Paradiso Perduto (Fondamenta Della Misericordia), Cannaregio 2540, tel.
 041720581